sakrobinson/BTminer_tracker/README.md

 ## Description

-BTminer_tracker is designed to monitor and visualize various metrics related to blockchain miners, particularly focusing on emission and stake associated with a specific coldkey on the subtensor blockchain.
-It provides functionality for logging real-time data, configuring miner identifiers (hotkeys), and generating detailed visualizations to analyze trends and performance metrics.
+BTminer_tracker is designed to monitor and visualize emission and stake for registered hotkeys for a given coldkey.
+It provides functionality for logging real-time data, configuring miner identifiers (hotkeys), and plotting these data.

 ## Requirements